ThePalaceProject/web-patron/README.md

 ## Installing
 Once you have a [Library Registry](https://github.com/NYPL-Simplified/library_registry) or [Circulation Manager](https://github.com/NYPL-Simplified/circulation), run `npm install` in this repository to install the dependencies.

+## Manager, Registry, and Application Configurations
+Any Circulation Manager you'll be using with the app also needs a configuration setting to turn on CORS headers.
+In the Circulation Manager interface, go to the Sitewide Settings section under System Configuration (`/admin/web/config/sitewideSettings`) and add a setting for "URL of the web catalog for patrons".
+For development, you can set this to "*", but for production it should be the real URL where you will run the catalog.

+If you are using a Library Registry, this configuration will automatically be created when you register libraries with the Registry, but you need to configure the URL in the Library Registry by running `bin/configuration/configure_site_setting --setting="web_client_url=http://library.org/{uuid}"` (replace the URL with your web client URL).
+Otherwise, you'll need to create a sitewide setting for it in the Circulation Manager.
+Finally, make sure that the libraries are registered to the Library Registry you are using.

 ## Running the Application
-Once the dependencies are installed, the following two base commands can be used to start the application:
+Once the dependencies are installed and application environments configured, the following two base commands can be used to start the application:

 * `npm run dev` - This command will watch the code for changes and rebuild the front-end code, but won't reload the server code.
 * `npm run prod` - This will generate the build that will be used in production servers.